How to Make Natural-Looking DIY Faux Acorns for Fall Home Decor

 In this post, I’ll guide you through a simple project that will add a sense of whimsy to your cozy fall haven.

-This DIY faux acorn project is perfect for all skill levels—whether you’re a seasoned DIYer or just starting out.
+This DIY faux acorn project is perfect for all skill levels—whether you’re a seasoned DIYer or just beginning.

 Supplies for these Natural-Looking DIY Faux Acorns